cncf/tag-security/assessments/projects/rook/self-assessment.md

 * All access to rook operator should be authenticated and authorized
 * Secrets created by Rook operator should maintain confidentiality
-* Rook operator should obey the principle of least privilege (see [here](https://github.com/rook/rook/blob/release-1.12/design/ceph/security-model.md) for planned changes)
+* Rook operator should obey the principle of least privilege (see [here](https://github.com/rook/rook/pull/1736) for improvements already made to operator permissions model)
 * Ceph storage elements should maintain integrity and availability while scaling

 ### Non-goals